 Massachusetts Sales Tax Holiday

-Historically, the Massachusetts Sales Tax Holiday occurs on the second weekend in August.
+Historically, the Massachusetts Sales Tax Holiday occurs in August.
 This year, the dates are:

 According to the Massachusetts Department of Revenue, the 6.25% sales tax will be waived on items $2,500 and under.
 This includes items purchased on the internet.
 However, Motor vehicles, motorboats, meals, telecommunications services, gas, steam, electricity, tobacco products are excluded from this sale.